TheCheng2005/Expert_Interestingness_Survey/README.md

 Go through the full image set and click any image you find interesting.
 When you select an image, it is saved and immediately replaced by a new one.
 This phase is meant to be broad: select anything that might be worth keeping.

 Phase 2 — Filtering
 After Phase 1, you will review only the images you selected.
-This second pass is stricter.
-Click the images that still seem interesting after another look.
-Images you do not select in Phase 2 will be discarded from your final selection.
+Please remove any images that you no longer find interesting.

 # Controls

 ### Click an image
-Marks that image as interesting and replaces it with the next image.
+Round 1: Marks that image as interesting and replaces it with the next image.
+Round 2: Removes any image that you find uninteresting and replaces it with the next image.

 ### Skip All
 Skips the current four images without selecting any of them.
 You can also press the space bar to skip the current four images.